-The TTC/ /TLI’s curriculum course focuses on the specific skills of writing or selecting good learning standards, how to write a good unit plan, how to become more knowledgeable about what to include in a subject area or grade level curriculum, what actual documents are most helpful to teachers and how to write them.
-This will be a much needed addition to our international schools - actually having teachers who can write curriculum.
+The TTC’s curriculum course focuses on the specific skills of writing or selecting good learning standards, how to write a good unit plan, how to become more knowledgeable about what to include in a subject area or grade level curriculum, what actual documents are most helpful to teachers and how to write them.
+This will be a much-needed addition to our international schools - actually having teacher-leaders who can write curriculum.

 What type of background or degree is required to attend TTC courses?
 Do you accept people with degrees and work in fields other that education?

 The TTC is dedicated to professional development for those currently teaching or are about to teach in international schools.
-We do not have a specific program for those who are not yet in teaching, although it is possible to take a Master degree in Multidisciplinary studies through SUNY Buffalo and our program.
-One requirement would be an undergraduate degree in any area.
+We do not have a specific program for those who are not yet in teaching, although it is possible to take a masters degree in Multidisciplinary Studies through our program.
+The only requirement would be an undergraduate degree in any area.
 All TTC courses are oriented to the international setting and you would need to feel comfortable with that orientation in each course.

 Are TTC courses for teachers only?
 Can principals participate as well?